thenemchua/thenemchua/README.md

 ## 🌟 Featured Projects

 - **[Chess Elo Prediction](https://github.com/thenemchua/chess-elo-prediction)**
-  Built a machine learning model to predict delays in railway networks using historical and real-time data.
-Achieved a 90% accuracy rate with decision trees and ensemble methods.
+Built a CNN model to predict the elo rating of the players of a game.
+CNN-LSTM testing in progress !
 ---

 ## 📊 GitHub Stats